c0c0n3/odoo.box/docs/nix-code-overview.md

 - [Swap File][swap].
 Enables swapping on a swap file.
 - [Backup][backup].
 Automatic backups of the Odoo DB and file store.
+- [Local CA][local-ca].
+Provides a service to issue and renew TLS certificates through the ACME protocol.
+This way you can test getting and renewing TLS certs locally, without having to connect to Let's Encrypt and be bogged down by rate limits, etc.

 ### Nodes